Skovgaardk/Skovgaardk/README.md

-Young bloke in his early twenties studying 5th semester Bachelor in Computer Science Aarhus University
+Young bloke in his early twenties with a Bachelor in Computer Science from Aarhus University